byterubpay/byterub-site/_i18n/tr/resources/developer-guides/wallet-rpc.md

     -H 'Content-Type: application/json'
 ```

-If the monero-wallet-rpc was executed with the `--rpc-login` argument as `username:password`, then follow this example:
+If the byterub-wallet-rpc was executed with the `--rpc-login` argument as `username:password`, then follow this example:

 ```
 IP=127.0.0.1